 Let’s start with a simple one: The old calendar.
-Calendars are essential to steady business operation, because every business has countless moving parts – team members, clients, customers, meetings, deadlines, quotas, outside vendors, and so on.
+Calendars are essential to steady business operation because every business has countless moving parts – team members, clients, customers, meetings, deadlines, quotas, outside vendors, and so on.
 Coordinating all of these people and events without some sort of written plan would be absolute madness!
-No one would ever know where to be, nothing would get done on time, and all sorts of tasks would fall through the – well, I want to say ‘cracks’ here, but it’s really more like gaping sinkholes in the ground.
-There needs to be a clear plot for what happens when, where, and with whom present.
+No one would ever know where to be, nothing would get done on time, and all kinds of tasks would fall through the – well, I want to say ‘cracks’ here, but it’s more like gaping sinkholes in the ground.
+There needs to be a straightforward plot for what happens when, where, and with whom present.

-Of course, life does happen and events do change.
-There’s no harm in updating your schedule as needed.
+Of course, life does happen, and events do change.
+So there’s no harm in updating your schedule as needed.
 But having that calendar to start with is of paramount importance.
 It is the antidote to untold worry, stress, broken obligations, and missed chances.

 2. Cut the Losses

-If you’ve ever experienced a corporate layoff firsthand (or known someone who has), then you have some sense of just how ruthless an established business can be in pursuit of its goals.
-A business has very few ruths, if indeed any at all.
-It may seem cruel, but that’s rarely (if ever) the intent.
+If you’ve ever experienced a corporate layoff firsthand (or know someone who has), you have some sense of just how ruthless an established business can be in pursuing its goals.
+A company has very few ruths, if indeed any at all.
+It may seem harsh, but that’s rarely the intent.
 It’s simply that a business must always work in its own best interest if it is to succeed.